Pinnacle-Networks/Pinnacle/docs/content/tutorials/rag.md

 # Basic RAG tutorial

 :::info
-In this tutorial we show you how to do retrieval augmented generation (RAG) with `pinnacle`.
+In this tutorial we show you how to do retrieval augmented generation (RAG) with `Pinnacle`.
 Note that this is just an example of the flexibility and power which `Pinnacle` gives to developers. `Pinnacle` is about much more than RAG and LLMs.
 :::